Sitecorgi/drjoannepaul/content/consultancy.md

 ---
 ## Consultancy

-Joanne has consulted on a number of historical projects, including TV and radio programs, heritage sites and museums, as well as books, magazines, podcasts and YouTube series.
-She is a [Consulting Partner at History Studio International](https://historystudio.com/joanne-paul/).
+Joanne is a [Consulting Partner at History Studio International](https://historystudio.com/joanne-paul/) and has consulted on a number of historical projects, including:

+* TV and radio programs
+* heritage sites and museums
+* books and magazines
+* podcasts and YouTube series
+* private projects (genealogy, curriculum design, writing projects, career mentoring and publication)

 Her expertise includes: